I signed up for an account and was ready to be blown away.

 4: Wasted opportunity to put the advocate's name in the 'from' field

-Prime’s referral portal lets me send friends a referral email by keying in their email addresses.
-If that happens to be a friend who hasn’t encountered Amazon Prime before, she’s going to see an email from a corporate entity, rather than somebody she knows.
+Prime's referral portal lets me send friends a referral email by keying in their email addresses.
+If that happens to be a friend who hadn’t encountered Amazon Prime prior, she’s was going to see an email from a corporate entity, rather than somebody she knows.

 It helps that the subject starts with my name.
-But making it seem like the email came from me (since I did send it!) would be even better.
+But making it seem like the email came from me (since I did send it!) would have been even better.

-Up till now, the ecommerce giant hasn’t been the most social-friendly company (it’s ranked only 129th in the Social Media 300).
-Which is odd since their 35+ million customer reviews are the world’s first large-scale example of ‘social commerce’.
+Up till then, the eCommerce giant hadn't been the most social-friendly company (it's ranked only 129th in the Social Media 300).
+Which is odd since their 35+ million customer reviews are the world’s first large-scale example of 'social commerce'.

 Word-of-mouth taps into the fundamental human desire to connect with people and share useful information.
 We've always believed this is how all information is ought to be discovered.
 A return to what is hardwired into all of us.

 It'll be exciting to see how Amazon's referral campaign and social efforts evolve with time.
 Jeff Bezos has built the Amazon empire around the central question "What's not going to change in the next 10 years?".
 People have always had a deep-rooted need to discover and buy, not in isolation, but together.

 Bonus: Get Our Referral Marketing Checklist!
 We've put together an exhaustive referral marketing checklist to help you make sure you know cover all the bases when setting up your referral program.
 Check it out here.

 Dinesh is CEO and co-founder of ReferralCandy.
 During his time in Carnegie Mellon, he sweet-talked robots into playing soccer.
 He can occasionally be found taming the office Wifi network and exploring new frontiers on Spotify.